What is Panorado JS?

 Thus, it runs on all popular browsers and on all popular platforms!

-We tested 16 different OS/browser configurations.
+We regularly test 14 different OS/browser configurations.
 Currently, we get best results with these configurations:

-There are also significant differences in touch event handling on tablet and smartphone devices.
+There are still significant differences in touch and device orientation handling on tablet and smartphone devices.

 We expect further development in the near future.

 You want to try the viewer?

 - Take pictures.
 You can use an ordinary digital camera, if you

 take care of some details.
 Click here for more about it.